Hiroki111/coding-assignment/task1.md

 - [Line 22](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.js#L22): `isOpen` is unused.
 Let's remove it.
 - [Line 25](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.js#L25): `closeModal` is unused too.
-- [Line 27](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.js#L27): What this `closeCard` function is meant to?
+- [Line 27](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.js#L27): What is this function supposed to do?
 If this will be used in the future, I think it's helpful to leave a comment to explain the future usage of it.
 - [Line 56](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.js#L56): `setOpen(true)` is called in the next line regardless of `!videoKey`, so I think this line is redundant.
 - [Line 64](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.js#L64): What if the Promise of this fetch API is rejected?
 I think it's necessary to implement error handling logic here.
 - [Line 67](https://github.com/Hiroki111/coding-assignment/blob/task1/src/App.js#L67): I'd write the condition as `videoData?.videos?.results?.length` (This is just my personal preference, though)